frankschae/academic-kickstart/content/post/shadowing/index.md

 \end{aligned}
 $$

-As pointed out in the NILSS paper, this is because the process of $T\rightarrow ∞$ for a fixed initial state does *not* commute with the differentiation:
+As pointed out in the NILSS paper, this is because the limit of $T\rightarrow ∞$ for a fixed initial state does *not* commute with the differentiation:

 $$
 \frac{\text{d}}{\text{d} \rho} \langle z \rangle_∞ \neq \lim_{T \rightarrow ∞} \frac{\partial}{\partial \rho} \langle z \rangle_T
 $$

 Similarly, using [uncertainty quantification](https://diffeq.sciml.ai/stable/analysis/uncertainty_quantification/#Example-3:-Adaptive-ProbInts-on-the-Lorenz-Attractor) one realizes that due to finite numerical precision and the associated unavoidable errors that are amplified exponentially, one cannot follow the true solution of a chaotic system for long times.
-We can visualize this by twice solving the Lorenz system with exactly the same parameters and initial condition but with different floating point number precision:
+We can visualize this by twice solving the Lorenz system with exactly the same parameters and initial condition but with different floating point number precision.
+In the following animation, we see that after a few Lyapunov lengths, we see a $O(1)$ difference between both trajectories:

 ```julia
 prob_attractor1 = ODEProblem(lorenz!,sol_init[end],(0.0, 50.0),p)